 Dr. Alicia J. Knoedler is the newly appointed Vice President for Research and Innovation (VPRI) at Miami University in Oxford, Ohio.
 As the VPRI, Dr. Knoedler leads strategic growth of research activities at Miami University and oversees the management of its research operations.
 She also works to expand the culture of research and innovation through an emphasis on high-impact, interdisciplinary work and the development and cultivation of strong and diverse research infrastructure and competitive capacity.

 Dr. Knoedler received her B.A. in Psychology from Trinity University in San Antonio, Texas, and her M.S. and Ph.D. in Cognitive Psychology from Purdue University.
-Her research expertise focused on memory processes and how they do and do not change across the lifespan.
+Her research expertise has focused on memory processes across the lifespan, the influence of contextual cues and information on memory and awareness, and interdisciplinary team development and collaborative decision-making.
 Dr. Knoedler has taught quantitative research methodology, statistics, and grant writing for many years at Purdue University, San Jose State University, University of California Santa Cruz, Indiana University, University of Notre Dame, and Penn State University.
-Dr. Knoedler has an appointment as Adjunct Associate Professor in the Department of Psychology at OU.